Maine Seafood Guide – Monkfish

 Monkfish is a low-fat, low-calorie source of selenium, but is lower in omega-3 fatty acids than other fish.
 Monkfish is relatively low in mercury.

-Monkfish are typically sold as tails, livers, or whole gutted fish.
-The firm, boneless white tail meat is called “poor man’s lobster” for its suggested flavor.
-Livers are eaten as sushi (ankimo) and most are exported to Asia.
+Monkfish is commonly sold as tails, livers, or whole gutted fish.
+The firm, boneless white tail meat is often called “poor man’s lobster” due to its rich, lobster-like flavor and meaty texture.

 - Read an article about monkfish in Wild Catch magazine